DANSI/blynk-server-original/README.md

         readlink -f create_schema.sql

-Result im my case (copy it to clipboard) :
+Result :

         /root/create_schema.sql

+Copy it to clipboard from your console.

 #### 6. Connect to PostgreSQL